con/opfvta-reexecution/README.md

 The final result is a PDF article and its associated elements (mainly volumetric binary data, `.nii.gz` files) which will be stored in a datestamped and annotated directory under `outputs/`.
 Most large files, including the results are stored and versioned via `git-annex` and therefore present in this repository, and your output can also be saved and recorded.

+For apptainer/singularity:

 ```console
 make analysis-singularity
 ```
 _or_

+For OCI containers you can run with docker (default) or podman by setting the environment variable `OCI_BINARY=podman`

 ```console
 make analysis-oci